 - Socket: Medically called the Acetabular Component.
-It can be made of highly wear resistant plastic, metal or ceramic.
+It is usually made of titanium.

 - Liner: The liner fits snugly into the socket to provide an ultra-smooth surface for the hip joint.
-It can be also be made of plastic, ceramic or metal.
+It can be made of ceramic or plastic (highly cross-linked polyethylene)

 - Ball: The artificial ball component is smaller than your normal hip ball.
 It is incredibly polished and perfectly round and smooth.
-It is usually made of metal or ceramic.
+It is usually made of ceramic or metal (chromium cobalt)

-There are types of hip replacements available, and Dr Tran will decide which one is best for you.
+There are many types and shapes of hip replacements available, and Prof. Tran will decide which one is best for you.

-After the operation, you will be resting in the recovery room, where specially trained nurses will closely monitor to.
-This usually takes 1 to 2 hours.
-After which, you will be taken to your hospital room.
+After the operation, you will be resting in the recovery room, where specially trained nurses will closely monitor you.
+This usually takes about 1 hour.
+After which, you will be taken to your room in the hospital ward.

 The golden rule is … you only go home after you are walking safely and your pain is well controlled.
 How long that takes is different for everyone.

-Most people are able to start gently walking on the day of surgery.
-Over your stay in hospital, you will increase the distance you want and the time you spend on your feet.
+Most people can start gently walking on the day of surgery.
+During your stay in the hospital, you will increase the distance you walk and the time you spend on your feet.